ahmadjamalkta/inet-showcases/visualizer/earth/doc/index.rst

 Goals
 -----

-It is often desirable for simulations to have a real world context.
+It is often desirable for simulations to have a real-world context.
 One way to achieve this is to place network nodes on a real world map.
 The map doesn't have any effect on the simulation, it only alters the visuals of the network.
 However, objects can be added to represent